 And I was now so close.
 So, common sense went out of the window for a few more days, and I continued the journey as planned.

 I had arrived in Moscow at 5am though, on the overnight train from Kiev (Ukraine).
 And the Trans-Siberian Express didn’t leave until 11pm that night.

 So I had almost 18 hours to kill.

 Had I been feeling a bit more active, then I would have done the obvious thing.
-Spent a day sightseeing in Moscow (even though it would be the briefest of “whistle-stop” tours).
+Spent the day sightseeing in Moscow (even though it would be the briefest of “whistle-stop” tours).
 But my legs left me in no doubt that traipsing around Moscow all day was a stupid idea.
-So I looked for a cafe with a “free wifi” sign instead, and planned to spend the day on the internet instead (I had loads of photographs to upload, and stories to write, anyway).
+So I looked for a cafe with a “free wifi” sign, and planned to spend the day on the internet instead (I had loads of photographs to upload, and stories to write, anyway).

 It didn’t take me long to spot the sign (they are everywhere – and the sign is universal).
 So in I went.
 Grabbed a coffee.
 And sat down – ready to scan the place for a power socket (for as well as needing free wifi, my laptop also needed a recharge – and if I planned to spend all day on the internet, then I would need electricity).

 After a pretty thorough scan of the cafe, I worked out that there was just one power outlet.
 But that this outlet actually had two plug sockets.
 Unfortunately, both were currently being used (by a couple of young Muscovite girls who were recharging their mobile phones while they gossiped).

 So I sat down at the table next to them, and waited for them to finish their chat, unplug their phones, and leave.